doen1el/sound_seeker/README.md

 2.  **Create `.env` File**
     Create a file named `.env` in the root directory and fill it with the required values.
 See the section below for details.

+3. **Create `yt_cookies.txt` File**
+    You need to create a `yt_cookies.txt` file that SpotDL will use to access YouTube Music.
+This file should contain your YouTube cookies in the format required by SpotDL.
+You can export your cookies using browser extensions like [Get-cookies.txt-LOCALLY](https://github.com/kairi003/Get-cookies.txt-Locally).

+    Place this file in the directory specified by the `COOKIES_PATH` environment variable in your `.env` file.

 3.  **Create `playlists.txt` File**
     Create a file named `playlists.txt` in the directory specified by `SPOTIFY_PLAYLISTS_PATH`.
 Add your Spotify playlist URLs, one per line.